alabou/NMOS-MatroxOnly/NMOS With OAuth2.0.md

 ReadOnly access to a Node's API MUST be blocked if one of the following claims reject Read accesses.
 ReadWrite access to a Node's API MUST be blocked if one of the following claims reject Read or Write accesses.

-The `sub` and `client_id` claims MUST be equal which indicate "client credentials", otherwise access to the current API MUST NOT be allowed.
+The `sub` and `client_id` claims MUST be equal which indicate `client_credentials`, otherwise access to the current API MUST NOT be allowed.

 The `aud` claim MUST NOT allow access to the current API if it not ["\*"] and it does not contain a DNS name that include the [BCP-002-02][] `Instance Identifier` string of the NMOS Node.
 There MAY be additional characters before and after the `Instance Identifier` in the DNS name.
 Authorizations SHOULD be delivered to OAuth2.0 Client for specific NMOS Nodes based on their serial number, as defined in the [BCP-002-02][] `Instance Identifier`.